Partial Quantifier Elimination: Abstract

 \section{Abstract}

-We consider the problem of Partial Quantifier Elimination (PQE).
+We consider the problem of Partial Quantifier Elimination (PQE)\footnote{The only difference of this technical report from the previous version~\cite{first_version} is as follows.
+The description of the algorithm given in~\cite{first_version} was missing a case.
+(The implementation that we tested in experiments was correct but the pseudo-code of the algorithm we gave missed a few lines addressing the case in question.)
+The missing part of the algorithm is described in Section~\ref{sec:algorithm} of this report. }.
 Given formula \prob{X}{F(X,Y) \wedge G(X,Y)}, where $F, G$ are in conjunctive normal form, the PQE problem is to find a formula $F^*(Y)$ such that $F^* \wedge \prob{X}{G} \equiv \prob{X}{F\wedge G}$.
 We solve the PQE problem by generating and adding to $F^*$ clauses over the free variables that make the clauses of $F$ with quantified variables \emph{redundant}.
 The traditional Quantifier Elimination problem (QE) is a special case of PQE where $G$ is empty so \ti{all} clauses of the input formula with quantified variables need to be made redundant.
 The importance of PQE is twofold.
 First, many problems are more naturally formulated in terms of PQE rather than QE.
 Second, in many cases PQE can be solved more efficiently than QE.
 We describe a PQE algorithm based on the machinery of dependency sequents and give experimental results showing the promise of PQE.